jcblemai/haiti-mass-ocv-campaign/README.md

 ### Forecast and results

   - Better mobility ?
-  - *Get better Ouest by calibrating*
+  - Ability to compute the time to elimination

 ### Reading